mbalazin/cse599c-17sp-tutorials/myria/MyriaWeb.md

 onlyleft = diff(left, right);
 store(onlyleft, onlyAsSource);
 ```
-<span style="color:red">Also, notice how the query plans for the union, distinct operation is different from that of just diff!</span>
+Also, notice how the query plans for the union, distinct operation is different from that of just diff!

 ## Loops